 Grain Analysis for Wheat

 Avantes has been working with the US Department of Agriculture on projects to measure grains during harvest.
 Researchers at the USDA have developed chemometric models to predict protein levels in wheat and other grains.
-The modeling has used the third overtone of the near infrared (800-1100 nm) which provides for an economical means of analyzing grains.
+The modelling has used the third overtone of the near infrared (800-1100 nm) which provides for an economical means of analyzing grains.
 The AvaSpec-HS2048XL-EVO and the AvaSpec-Mini-NIR are ideal candidates for this analysis.